-|Comparison of The Effect of Lavender and Bitter Orange on Depression in Menopausal women: A Triple-Blind Randomized Controlled Trial|
+|Comparison of the Effect of Lavender and Bitter Orange on Depression in Menopausal Women: A Triple-Blind Randomized Controlled Trial|

-|Mahin Kamalifarda1, Azizeh Farshbaf Khalili2, Mahsa Namadian3, Sepideh Herizchi4, Yunes Ranjbar5|
+|Mahin Kamalifard1, Azizeh Farshbaf Khalili2, Mahsa Namadian1, Sepideh Herizchi3, Yunes Ranjbar4|

-|1Department of Nursing, Nursing and Midwifery Faculty, Tabriz University of Medical Sciences, Tabriz, Iran
+|1Department of Midwifery, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-4Department Psychiatry, Tabriz University of Medical Sciences, Tabriz, Iran
+3Department of Psychiatry, Tabriz University of Medical Sciences, Tabriz, Iran

-5Wise Traditional Medicine, Hakim Razi Center for Traditional Medicine, Tabriz, Iran
+4Wise Traditional Medicine, Hakim Razi Center for Traditional Medicine, Tabriz, Iran

 Viewed : 6707 times

 Downloaded : 3829 times.

 Keywords : Depression, Menopause, Lavender, Citrus aurantium, Bitter orange

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Methods: This triple-blind randomized controlled clinical trial was conducted on 156 menopausal women in Urmia, Iran in 2015.
-Eligible women were allocated into two intervention groups and one control group with a ratio of 1:1:1 through the randomized block design.
+Materials and Methods: This triple-blind randomized controlled clinical trial was conducted on 156 menopausal women in Urmia, Iran in 2015.
+Eligible women were allocated into 2 intervention groups and one control group with a ratio of 1:1:1 through the randomized block design.
 Intervention groups received 500 mg capsules containing only bitter orange or lavender flower?s powder and control group received 500 mg starch capsules, all groups used capsules twice daily after breakfast and dinner for 8 weeks.
 Capsules were in the same appearance.
 Beck Depression Inventory was completed by the participants before and 8-week after the commencement intervention.
 The analysis was performed based on intention to treat approach.

 Conclusion: Considering the positive effect of bitter orange and lavender in reducing depression in menopausal women, they can be used as a complementary medicine in depressed patients.